Required Info for quoting a Grinder

-- Knowing you the screen size to put on the unit helps us to understand the size of the plastic that you require at the output of your machine.
+- Knowing the screen size to put on the unit helps us understand the size of the plastic you require at your machine’s output.

 - Keep this in mind when considering the flow/melt characteristics of introducing regrind back into your process.

-- This helps us understand how to size the opening to make sure the unit can be loaded efficiently (hand, conveyor, or robot) and that the parts will not bounce back out..
+- This helps us understand how to size the opening to ensure the unit can be loaded efficiently (hand, conveyor, or robot) and that the parts will not bounce back out..

-Please provide image of part to fit in your Grinder
+Please provide an image of the part to fit in your Grinder

 - Seeing the part helps us understand what we are dealing with.

-- Understanding if you are going to be loading purged material into your Granulator/Recycling grinder can be crucial.
+- Understanding if you will be loading purged material into your Granulator/Recycling grinder can be crucial.
 Typically units are sized based on the part dimensions and characteristics.

-- If you throw purge into a unit not properly sized for it the motor may not be large enough to handle the load.
-Planning ahead is best.
+- If you throw purge into a unit not correctly sized for it, the motor may not be large enough to handle the load.
+Planning is best.